 A hallmark of scientific research is the collaborative and multidisciplinary nature of research inherent to the process.
 Emphasis on the process of inquiry engages students in an authentic learning experience (Takayama 2005).
 Whilst we have been aware of the challenges in fostering authentic inquiry through group work in a large class setting, our goal was to develop a truly collaborative learning experience in the context of the bacterial isolation project.
-Student feedback on the Bug Book highlighted the marked impact that a learner-centred assessment project has on intrinsic We therefore developed a framework for collaborative learning within a large class that integrated reflection, evaluation and critique of both scientific process and learning experience within n the assessment.
+Student feedback on the Bug Book highlighted the marked impact that a learner-centred assessment project has on intrinsic motivation.
+We therefore developed a framework for collaborative learning experience within the assessment.
 The framework was strategically designed to provide relevance and application, key criteria for authentic learning experiences (Chinn and Malhotra 2002; Herrington and Herrington 1998; Kolb 1984; Meyer 1992).
 In so doing, the goal was to achieve constructive alignment between the goal (to make 'scientific thinking visible') and learning outcomes within the context of a team inquiry project.